 Maven by Example

-Central Maven Repository.
-This is more than just a trick to minimize the download size of the Maven distribution, this is behavior which allows you to upgrade a plugin to add capability to your project’s build.
-The fact that Maven retrieves both dependencies and plugins from the remote repository allows for universal reuse of build logic.
+Plugins are more than just a trick to minimize the download size of the Maven distribution.
+Plugins add new behavior to your project’s build.
+Maven retrieves both dependencies and plugins from the remote repository allowing for universal reuse of build logic.

 The Maven Surefire plugin is the plugin that is responsible for running unit tests.
 Somewhere between version 1.0 and the version that is in wide use today someone decided to add support for the TestNG unit testing framework in addition to the support for JUnit.
 This upgrade happened in a way that didn’t break backwards compatibility.
 If you were using the Surefire plugin to compile and execute JUnit 3 unit tests, and you upgraded to the most recent version of the Surefire plugin, your tests continued to execute without fail.
 But, you gained new functionality, if you want to execute unit tests in TestNG you now have that ability.
 You also gained the ability to run annotated JUnit 4 unit tests.
 You gained all of these capabilities without having to upgrade your Maven installation or install new software.
 Most importantly, nothing about your project had to change aside from a version number for a plugin a single Maven configuration file called the Project Object Model (POM).